Bad credit personal loans

 2

-Paid versus unpaid defaults
+Paid vs unpaid defaults

 A specialist lender will consider whether any defaults have now been repaid.
 Paid defaults are less of an issue.
 They may also consider whether you’re making progress towards repaying any defaults that are still outstanding.